yugabyte/yugabyte-db/docs/content/latest/develop/best-practices-ycql.md

 ### Incrementing numeric types

-In YugabyteDB, YCQL extends Apache Cassandra to support increment and decrement operators for integer data types.
+In YugabyteDB, YCQL extends Apache Cassandra to add increment and decrement operators for integer data types.
 [Integers](../../api/ycql/type_int) can be set, inserted, incremented, and decremented while `COUNTER` can only be incremented or decremented.
-YugabyteDB implements CAS(compare and swap) operations in one round trip, compared to 4 for Apache Cassandra.
+YugabyteDB implements CAS(compare and swap) operations in one round trip, compared to four for Apache Cassandra.

 ### Expire older records automatically with TTL

-YCQL supports automatic expiry of data using the [`TTL feature`](../../api/ycql/ddl_create_table/#use-table-property-to-define-the-default-expiration-time-for-rows).
+YCQL supports automatic expiration of data using the [`TTL feature`](../../api/ycql/ddl_create_table/#use-table-property-to-define-the-default-expiration-time-for-rows).
 You can set a retention policy for data at table/row/column level and the older data is automatically purged from the database.

 {{< note title="Note" >}}